 Pamela lives in South Louisiana where the spirits are restless, the food is spicy, and the living is divine.

-When she is not writing in her favorite coffee shop, Farrah spends most of her time reading and surfing the Internet.
-An admitted sports fanatic, Farrah feeds her addiction to football by attending New Orleans Saints games on Sunday afternoons.
+When she is not writing in her favorite coffee shop, Farrah spends most of her time reading, cooking, traveling the world, visiting Walt Disney World, and catching her favorite Broadway shows.
+An admitted sports fanatic, Farrah feeds her addiction to football by watching New Orleans Saints games on Sunday afternoons.